gamal-hanafi/Coffee-shop/README.md

 ## Credits

-This project was created by [Alaa Abdallah](https://github.com/alaa-abdallah1)
+This project was created by [Gamal Khattab](https://github.com/gamal-hanafi)